4 Reasons to Focus on the Best Lighting Design for Your Business Remodeling Project

 Having a good handle on the lighting needs for each area of your building in the redesign phase will save a lot of trouble down the road, and improve the final result of your commercial remodel.
 Good commercial lighting provides so much more than illumination.

 The primary reason to upgrade your business lighting will always be safety.
 The lighting requirements will vary for various areas in the interior and exterior of your office or commercial building.
 Before your remodeling project has begun, it’s best to determine the level of light needed in specific areas to ensure safe traversing and operating for employees and visitors.

 This can help you narrow down your light fixture options, so you can have a clearer idea of the budgetary requirements this part of the remodel will require.
 Then you can drill down, within this predetermined level of lumens, to what type of lighting will address your remaining lighting design considerations.

-Even if your commercial space will have frequent walk-in clients or customers, your employees will spend far more time in your space than patrons.
+Even if your commercial space has frequent walk-in clients or customers, your employees spend far more time in your space than patrons.
 Proper lighting can prevent accidents by making hazards more visible in areas where heavy machinery or forklifts are operated.

 In an office setting, micro-assembly space, laboratory, or any space where employees need to do fine work or look at a monitor all day, need adequate lighting to improve visibility and prevent eye strain.

 There are also OSHA lighting requirements to consider, such as properly illuminating exits, stairs, and walkways.

 Areas to pay special attention to, with regard to safety lights, include:

 During a remodel, when adding lighting to your entries, exterior, grounds, and parking lot, think about first-time visitors to your building.
 Illuminated emergency exits are crucial for your visitors, who are unfamiliar with your building.
 This will ensure everyone can safely navigate their way, and can help visitors feel safe and welcome.